Scan-o-Matic/scanomatic/README.md

 ### Fixtures

 * :star: Fixture creation image selection should allow to select file on server as well as uploading image
-* :star: Fixture creation should have magnification of what is hovered.

 ### Compilation